0cjs/sedoc/8bit/video.md

 Common Resolutions and Timings
 ------------------------------

+Individual timings are given as _i/t_, where _i_ is the number of dots or lines and _t_ is the (approximate) time.
+Line or frame time sets are given as groups of individual timings: total, front porch, sync, back porch and optionally displayed data, which may include the border or be broken down into _sb+dd+eb_ for start border, (user) display data and end border.

     dotclk MHz  Resolution  Name [source]
     hfreq  kHz      dots/μs      front       sync      back
     vfreq   Hz      lines/ms     front       sync      back